Enantioselective radical reactions can be induced by electron spin polarization: A quantum mechanism for Nature's emergent homochirality?

 Nature's homochirality is generally thought to depend on two processes occurring in the prebiotic world: firstly a chiral symmetry breaking process which produces an excess of one enantiomer over another, and secondly a mechanism of amplification of this enantiomeric excess.\cite{blackmond_origin_2019,sallembien_possible_2022} Several specific mechanisms have been explored for the latter amplification process, which generally rely of some non-linear kinetics of chemical reactions involving chiral reactants.
-This work however focuses on the first step of chiral symmetry breaking.\cite{blackmond_origin_2019} Many mechanisms for chiral symmetry breaking have been proposed including circularly polarised light,\cite{rau_asymmetric_1983} magnetic fields,\cite{rikken_enantioselective_2000} and the chirality induced spin-selectivity (CISS) effect,\cite{ozturk_origins_2022,ozturk_origin_2023,ozturk_central_2023} among others.\cite{blackmond_origin_2019,sallembien_possible_2022} Experiments of Metzger \textit{et al.},\cite{metzger_electron_2020,metzger_dynamic_2021} as well as other researchers,\cite{bhowmick_spin-induced_2022} have shown that spin-polarised solid surface catalysts can asymmetrically catalyse reactions, yielding a modest enantiomeric excess in the final products,\cite{metzger_dynamic_2021} which has been at least qualitatively explained through the CISS effect.\cite{bloom_chiral_2024} This lends some support to the general proposal that CISS could effect the initial chiral symmetry breaking necessary for the emergence of homochirality in nature.
+This work however focuses on the first step of chiral symmetry breaking.\cite{blackmond_origin_2019} Many mechanisms for chiral symmetry breaking have been proposed including circularly polarised light,\cite{rau_asymmetric_1983} magnetic fields,\cite{rikken_enantioselective_2000} and the chirality induced spin-selectivity (CISS) effect,\cite{ozturk_origins_2022,ozturk_origin_2023,ozturk_central_2023} among others.\cite{blackmond_origin_2019,sallembien_possible_2022} The recent experiments of Metzger \textit{et al.},\cite{metzger_electron_2020,metzger_dynamic_2021} as well as other researchers,\cite{bhowmick_spin-induced_2022} have shown that spin-polarised solid surface catalysts can asymmetrically catalyse organic reactions, yielding a modest enantiomeric excess in the final products of between 8.5\% and 16\%,\cite{metzger_dynamic_2021} which has been at least qualitatively explained through the CISS effect.\cite{bloom_chiral_2024} This lends some support to the general proposal that CISS could effect the initial chiral symmetry breaking necessary for the emergence of homochirality in nature.
 Furthermore Subotnik and co-workers\cite{wu_electronic_2021,bian_spin-dependent_2024} have shown theoretically that reactive scattering can depend on electron spin polarisation.
+To date however there is only limited little experimental evidence for spin-polarization leading to enantioselective reactions,\cite{metzger_electron_2020,metzger_dynamic_2021} perhaps because there is no theory directly applicable to condensed phase reactions for this effect.